nzrunner/home-assistant/docs/_posts/2023-03-28-github-pages-and-jekyll-frustration-central.md

 Now I had a website that was completely empty, nothing on the front page, and when I tried to access any sub-page, I got the expected header and footer with a 404 error.
 It was at this stage I decided that going to bed was a better option than reverting to alcohol.
 After all, I had already pulled out clumps of hair, something I can ill afford to lose.

-I woke up the next day (this morning as it happens), determined to figure out what I had done wrong.
+I woke up the next day determined to figure out what I had done wrong.

-With the calrity of a new day, it didn't take me long to realise that the sample markdown files provided by the default theme didn't work with the custom theme.
-A by-product of cvhanging themes mid-install.
+With the clarity of a new day, it didn't take me long to realise that the sample markdown files provided by the default theme didn't work with the custom theme.
+A by-product of changing themes mid-install.
 Renaming a few files produced a basic website that used the custom theme, and looked like what I was expecting from Jekyll.
 Success!

 Now I could start reading into the plugins and finer points of customising the theme and start to build a website that looked like something I wanted to produce.
-Ironically, I abandoned the custom theme I had originally planned on using and settled on the Hamilton, the one I am using now.
+Ironically, I abandoned the custom theme I had originally planned on using and settled on Hamilton.
 If you want a few places to check out custom Jekyll themes, have a look [here 🔗](https://jekyllrb.com/docs/themes/).

 So after hours of frustration and angst, I have a working website.
 Adding a new blog post is as easy as creating a markdown file in the \_posts folder with an [appropriate name 🔗](https://jekyllrb.com/docs/posts/) and pushing the change to GitHub.

-If you;ve got to the end of this post, hopegully you can avoid much of the angst and frustration I encountered and be able to quickly publish a Jekyll website for your GitHub repsitory.
+If you've got to the end of this post, hopefully you can avoid much of the angst and frustration I encountered and be able to quickly publish a Jekyll website for your GitHub repsitory.
 Let me know if the comments below.